imagingbook/parboiled-modular/README.md

-# parboiled-modular (lighweight & elegant PEG parser)
+# parboiled-modular (a lighweight & elegant PEG parser)

 This is a modularized version of the brilliant _parboiled_ Java/Scala PEG parser implementation developed by Mathias Doenitz, refactored from https://github.com/sirthias/parboiled (Version 1.4.1, Jan.
 2023).